giovanisims/giovanisims/README.md

 # [Foodies](https://github.com/LucasBrisch/Foodies)

-This is a college project I made in collaboration with [LucasBrisch](https://github.com/LucasBrisch)
+This is a college project I made in collaboration with [LucasBrisch](https://github.com/LucasBrisch) for a static website, it was my first implementation with HTML and CSS